Create a Stand Out Rugby Resume

 Vimeo channel and include this link on the resume.
 Many students have also had a lot of success

-using the HUDL platform to create easy to watch videos that help highlight who you are on the
+using the HUDL platform to create easy-to-watch videos that help highlight who they are on the

 Download an editable version of The Rugger's Edge Rugby Resume template!